tinwatchman/grawlix/docs/STYLES.md

 ### Options

-The following properties can be specified within the `style` options object:
+The following properties can be specified within the `style` option object:

 ##### name